 9. Ringo Starr – The Beatles

-Sir Richard Starkey, better known as Ringo Starr, was the British drummer for the The Beatles, one of the best-known bands in music history.
+Sir Richard Starkey, better known as Ringo Starr, was the British drummer for The Beatles, one of the most well-known bands in music history.

 Besides drumming, Ringo has sustained a 50-year long career as a solo artist with multiple albums and tours since the Beatles split in the 70s.